-Table 3-1 Fixed Adapter Data Source fields
+Table 3-1.
+Fixed Adapter Data Source fields

-Field Description Name A unique user-defined name that identifies the data source.
-This identifier is displayed in the Data Source list when you edit a portlet.
-User Group Indicates which user group has been granted permission to view information from this data source.
+F Field Description Ν Name A unique user-defined name that identifies the data source. the identifier is displayed in the Data source list when you edit a portlet.

+Field Description User group Indicates which user group has been granted permission to view information from this data source.
 This parameter is case-sensitive.
-Note: If the Group parameter is left empty, every user can view information from this data source.
+If the Group parameter is left empty, every user can view information from this data source.

-See About the DBAdapter, About the Retrieve from Database portlet and Assigning permissions to adapters through user groups.
+See About the DBAdapter, About the Retrieve from Database portlet, and Assigning permissions to adapters through user groups.